-Students who request accommodations will be asked to provide the DSO with recent and appropriate documentation prepared by a qualified professional.
-The documentation must support the claim of a disability and include a rationale for the requested accommodations.
-After the documentation is received, the DSO staff will review the student's request and documentation in order to make decisions about accommodations and services.
-The documentation may also be evaluated by staff in the Counseling Center and/or the Center for Health and Wellness.
+Students who request accommodations will be asked to provide the DSO with current and appropriate documentation prepared by a qualified professional.
+The documentation should support the claim of a disability and include a rationale for the requested accommodations.
+After the documentation is received, the DSO staff will interview students to gather information relevant to the request.
+The documentation and interview notes may also be evaluated by staff in ECAPS and/or the Center for Health and Wellness.
 Students must meet with the DSO to obtain the outcome of the review; at this time, students will be informed in writing of the decision concerning their requests for accommodation and of their right to appeal the decision.
 At each step in the process, the DSO strives to ensure that policies, procedures, and responsibilities for all parties are understood by all involved.